kreativekorp/multiconvert-data/README.md

 			"mass": 1,
 			"time": -2
 		}
-	},
+	}

-The `icon` key-value pair specifies an image file in the `typeicons` directory.
+The `icon` field specifies an image file in the `typeicons` directory.

-The `name-priority` key-value pair, if present, indicates that this unit type is preferred above others with the same dimension when looking up a unit type by dimension.
+The `name-priority` field, if present, indicates that this unit type is preferred above others with the same dimension when looking up a unit type by dimension.
 In this case, "energy" is the preferred unit type over "heat" (which has the same dimension of length squared times mass over time squared) as it is more generic.

 Consider the definition of fracture toughness: